nglasl/silverstripe-apiwesome/README.md

 $XML = $service->retrieve('DataObjectName', 'XML');
 ```

-This API is also used to parse incoming JSON/XML from another APIwesome instance, and return the appropriate data objects list.
-Therefore this can be used as both an API and an external connector between multiple projects.
+They may also be used to parse JSON/XML from another project's APIwesome module, returning the appropriate data object list.
+Therefore, this module may be used as both an API and external connector between multiple instances of projects.

 ```php
 $objects = $service->parseJSON($JSON);